bcholodenko/powerstation-tools/README.md

 over MQTT via the cloud, even when you're standing right next to the unit on the same network.
-This project talks to the device directly over its local TCP socket (`192.168.4.1:5000` on the device's own hotspot, or its LAN IP once joined to your WiFi), reverse-engineered from the vendor client's protocol.
+This project talks to the device directly over its local TCP socket (`192.168.4.1:5000` on the device's own hotspot, or its LAN IP once joined to your WiFi), using the same protocol as the vendor's own mobile client.

 ## Contents